JuliaSmoothOptimizers/OptimizationProblems.jl/docs/src/tutorial.md

 ``` @example ex2
 using ADNLPModels
 ```
-You can obtain the list of problems currently defined with `OptimizationProblems.meta[!, :name]`.
+You can obtain the list of problems currently defined with `OptimizationProblems.meta[!, :name]`:
 ``` @example ex2
 using OptimizationProblems, OptimizationProblems.ADNLPProblems
 problems = OptimizationProblems.meta[!, :name]